Trump’s sway over GOP tested as impeachment heads to Senate - The Boston Globe

 The start date gives Trump’s new legal team time to prepare its case, while also providing more than a month's distance from the passions of the bloody riot.
 For the Democratic-led Senate, the intervening weeks provide prime time to confirm some of Biden’s key Cabinet nominees.

-Sen. Chris Coons, D-Del., questioned how his colleagues who were in the Capitol that day could see the insurrection as anything other than a “stunning violation” of the nation's history of peaceful transfers of power.
+Senator Chris Coons, Democrat of Delaware, questioned how his colleagues who were in the Capitol that day could see the insurrection as anything other than a “stunning violation” of the nation’s history of peaceful transfers of power.

+“It is a critical moment in American history,” Coons said Sunday in an interview.

+An early vote to dismiss the trial probably would not succeed, given that Democrats now control the Senate.
+Still, the mounting Republican opposition to the proceedings indicates that many GOP senators would eventually vote to acquit Trump.
+Democrats would need the support of 17 Republicans — a high bar — to convict him.

 Advertisement